DanHederman/Game_Engines_Assignment/README.md

 * https://www.youtube.com/watch?v=paAq8k55K9A

 A colour gradient will be used to alter the colour of both the tunnel and the spirals.

+## What The Project Does

+The project aims to present a visual experince that is controlled by audio with effects that are unique to the audio track being fed to the program.

 ## How It Works